AY2526S1-CS2103T-W12-1/tp/docs/UserGuide.md

 > **Mac users:**
 > Follow the official [installation guide](https://se-education.org/guides/tutorials/javaInstallationMac.html) for the correct JDK version.

-You can verify your version by running:
+You can verify your version by running in your terminal:
 ```bash
 java -version
 ```